ReviewEdge/muv/ideas.md

 -make a new log file with date in title everytime, instead of overwriting?

--make it constantly refresh to get a realtime display
+-make it constantly refresh to get a realtime display -threading